The 17 Best Castles in Germany

 Hohenschwangau Castle is one of the Most Famous Castles in Germany.
 It is located in Bavaria in the town of Schwangau.

 Turn your head to the side and you will see the magnificent Neuschwanstein Castle built in 1869, thirty years after Hohenschwangau Castle.
 They are very close since only 2 kilometres separate the two castles classified among the Most Beautiful Castles in Germany.

 Do you want to discover 2 of the Best Castles in Germany in one day?
 Book your flights to Munich at the best price as well as your accommodation in Bavaria and your tours and activities as a day trip to Neuschwanstein Castle from Munich.

 Opening hours: The castle is open every day from 10 a.m. to 4 p.m.

 How to get there: Book your flights to Munich (Germany) or Innsbruck (Austria) and drive to Schwangau (1h30).

 Where to stay: “Hotel Das Rübezahl”.
 With its superb views of the Hohenschangau and Neuschwanstein castles, this 4-star hotel has a spa, sauna and hammam.

-This castle, which celebrated its millennium some twenty years ago, has had dozens of different owners: wealthy families, industrialists, members of the nobility; It was finally bought by the city of Cochem some forty years ago and has since been open to the public.
+This castle, which celebrated its millennium some twenty years ago, and that is top-rated among your Favourite Castles to Visit in Germany, has had dozens of different owners: wealthy families, industrialists, members of the nobility; It was finally bought by the city of Cochem some forty years ago and has since been open to the public.

 During your stay, be sure to visit Eltz Castle, also ranked among the most beautiful castles in Germany and located just 14km from Cochem.